PARTNER INITIATIVE

 Safety and Justice for All

-In partnership with CT Collaborative on Poverty, Criminal Justice, and Race, Safety & Justice for All is a Dialogue to Change initiative that started in January 2023 inviting residents, law enforcement, public officials, and individuals impacted by the justice system in Connecticut to explore safety and justice strategies through dialogue and action with a racial equity lens.
+Safety & Justice for All is a Dialogue to Change initiative, in partnership with the CT Collaborative on Poverty, Criminal Justice, and Race, inviting residents, law enforcement, public officials, and individuals impacted by the justice system in Connecticut to explore safety and justice strategies through dialogue and action with a racial equity lens.

 Two women in deep conversation with others blurred out in the background.